robot5000-design/ms2/README.md

 - Microsoft Paint 3D - For colourmatch.
 - Browserstack - To check base compatibility.
 - freeformatter.com - to format html files.
-- tinyJPG - to reduce image file size.
+- tinyjpg - to reduce image file size.
 - Autoprefixer - used to automatically add browser compatibility prefixes.

 As per industry practice and to reduce the number of small commits on the master branch, seperate branches were created and used for features (where appropriate) and for the readme file as they were developed.
 These were squashed, merged and deleted after use.